 - Make your query more specific so you fetch only the data you need.

 - Limit the number of rows returned by your query until you're certain the rows contain the data you need, and only then perform a query without a limit.

 - If you want to aggregate the result of the query, consider doing the aggregation in SQL rather than in Python, so a lot of computation already happens on the database.

 - Some machine learning models benefit from GPUs when training.
 DataCamp Workspace does not provide GPU machines yet.
 As an alternative, you can train the model on your own computer and then upload the trained weights to your workspace.

-- If you're on Workspace Basic and your workload can be paralllellized, consider upgrading to Workspace Premium or Workspace Teams to use more vCPUs for the training.
+- If you're on Workspace Starter and your workload can be paralllellized, consider upgrading to Workspace Premium to use more vCPUs for the training.